ISGNeuroTeam/complex_rest/docs/role_model.md

 - finally, we see if **action allows** (if True it means user is allowed else user is explicitly prohibited to perform the action)

 ### After checking, the decision is made either to perform an action or to return when_denied if provided or None:
-- if set of booleans is empty or it has only Nones, we have to stick with **action default permission** because there's no way we can figure out whether the user has rights
+- if set of booleans is empty or it has only None, we have to stick with **action default permission** because there's no way we can figure out whether the user has rights
-- otherwise, we have a set of booleans.
+- otherwise, we have a set of 1 to 3 possible values (True, False, None).
 Note that False has priority over True because, as mentioned above, if there is False, user is explicitly prohibited to perform the action.
-Hence, if we have 100 Trues and 1 False
-  -> Access is denied.
-To grant access the set has to contain no False at all.
+Hence if there is False -> Access is denied.
+To grant access the set has to contain no False.